New Construction / UK / 2018 /

 To award considerate construction credits, BREEAM requires the assessment of the specific assessed development, in line with the criteria

-Responsible construction practices – Demolition within the scope of works - KBCN1257
+Responsible construction practices – Demolition or strip-out within the scope of works - KBCN1257

-Demolition occurring under the same ownership should be included in the scope of the Man 03 issue because the site should be managed responsibly at all stages.
-The risks posed during demolition are as important as during construction.
-This is covered in the wording of criterion 3/4, the paragraph Scope of the responsible construction management issue in the methodology section, and the "construction process" refers to "enabling works" which would include demolition.
+Demolition or strip-out occurring under the same ownership should be included in the scope of the Man 03 issue because the site should be managed responsibly at all stages.
+The risks posed during demolition and strip-out are as important as during construction.
+This is covered in the wording of criterion 3/4, the paragraph Scope of the responsible construction management issue in the methodology section, and the "construction process" refers to "enabling works" which would include demolition and strip-out.
 The exception to this is the BREEAM AP (site) credit, as it is highly unlikely the BREEAM AP will be involved at this early stage.

-In cases of smaller contractors/projects, it would be acceptable if evidence was provided to demonstrate the intent of the criteria has been met for this stage of works as far as possible (proportionate to the scale and risks associated with the demolition).
-This would apply for the Monitoring of construction site impacts credit.
+In cases of smaller contractors/projects, it would be acceptable if evidence was provided to demonstrate the intent of the criteria has been met for this stage of works as far as possible (proportionate to the scale and risks associated with the demolition or strip-out).
+This would apply for the Monitoring of construction site impacts and the Environmental management credits.

 If the assessor believes that the aim of the assessment issue is fully met under these circumstances, they should send in a technical query, including all relevant details, for consideration before submitting for QA.